alexanderzafirov/ddd/src/main/resources/chapter2.md

 Sum types and product types provide the necessary abstraction we need for structuring the various data of our domain model.
 While sum types let us model the variations within a particular data type, product types help cluster related data into a larger abstraction.

+### Functional in the Small, OO in the Large

+Modules need to be loosely coupled but strongly cohesive.
+What does this mean?
+Since a module performs a definite task, it has to be cohesive within itself.
+The abstractions need to be small and tight with each of them focused towards doing one specific thing.
+On the other hand when we talk about 2 different modules, the coupling between them should be as minimal as possible.
+It’s definitely not a very healthy sign to have a very strong dependency between 2 modules – changes in one will impact the other one and this goes against the principles of modular design.

+- Modules in Scala
+Scala offers traits and objects as implementation techniques for modular design.
+Using traits you can do mixin based composition.
+This means you can use traits to compose multiple smaller abstractions to build larger ones.
+Note these are not functions and we are not talking of function composition here.
+Usually a single trait is a small unit of functionality containing one or a few methods focused only towards delivering that functionality.
+Here’s an example from our domain.

+### Making models reavtive in Scala

+1. Manage effects
+In Scala we treat exceptions as effects, in the sense that we abstract them within containers that expose functional interfaces to the world.
+The most common example of treating exceptions as effects in Scala is the _Try_ abstraction.
+Try provides a sum type, with one of the variants (_Failure_) abstracting the exception that your computation can raise.
+Try wraps the effect of exceptions within itself and provides a purely functional interface to the user.
+In the more general sense of the term, Try is a monad.

+2. Managing failures
+Scala provides a 2-pronged strategy to handle exceptions:
+- make it explicit that a portion of your code can raise an exception.
+Use the type system to your help
+- use abstractions that don’t leak exception management details within your domain logic, so that the core logic remains functionally compositional

+3. Managing latency
+The idea is simple – wrap your long running computations in a Future.
+The computation will be delegated to some background thread, without blocking the main thread of execution.
+As a result the user experience will not suffer and you can make the result of the computation available to the user whenever you have it.
+Note that this result can also be a failure, in case the computation failed – so Future handles both latency and exceptions as effects.